Dr Patrick Errington

 Project activity

-I am currently PI on a a series of research project using fNIRS (functional near-infrared spectroscopy) and behavioural methods to examine the effect of post-reading tasks (including literary critical analysis, performance, or creative response) on the experience of reading figurative language and full poems.
-I am also a co-I on a Wellcome Trust Mental Health Data Prize project examining the effects of reading on adolescent mental health and developing a tool to aid this analysis, as well as PI on related Wellcome Trust iTPA grants seeking to develop and test a digital reading/writing tool to support adolescent mental wellbeing and literacy.
+I am currently PI on a a series of research projects using neuroimaging, including fNIRS (functional near-infrared spectroscopy), behavioural psychology, and community participatory methods to examine the effect of reader mindsets produced by by post-reading tasks (including literary critical analysis, performance, or creative response), how mindsets shape the experience of reading poetry, and how these may shape literacy engagement and mental wellbeing.
+I am also a co-I on a Wellcome Trust Mental Health Data Prize project examining the effects of reading on adolescent mental health and developing a tool to aid this analysis, as well as PI on related Wellcome Trust iTPA grants seeking to develop and test a digital reading/writing tool to support young people's mental wellbeing and literacy.

 Meanwhile, I am currently working on a translation of philosopher E.M.
 Cioran's nonfiction Notebooks for New York Review Books, a translation of French-Algerian artist and poet Hamid Tibouchi's poetry, as well as a new poetry manuscript and a research monograph on the role of other-than-critical knowledge-making practices for understanding literature.